lukasheiling/datacenter/userstories/simonGoelles_userstory_01.md

-# User story add wall socket.
+# User story remove wall socket.

 Remove a network wall socket to the system